Bryan Harper (baseball): Washington Nationals

 The Nationals again drafted Harper, in the 30th round of the 2011 MLB draft.
 Feeling he was ready at that point to play professionally, he signed, joining his brother in the Nationals organization.

 While Bryce, who converted from catching to playing in the outfield, shot through the Nationals organization and made his major league debut in April 2012, Harper's progression through the minors was slower.
 He spent the 2012 season with the Low-A Auburn Doubledays and the 2013 season with the Single-A Hagerstown Suns, working exclusively out of the bullpen.
 Starting in the 2014 season, he began to advance into the high minor leagues, ending the year with the Double-A Harrisburg Senators and appearing briefly in the 2015 season with the Triple-A Syracuse Chiefs, the top level of the minors.
 After spending the first two months of the 2016 season back in Double-A and recording a 1.50 ERA over 24 innings pitched, including 16 out of 20 scoreless appearances, Harper was promoted again to Triple-A in June.

 After pitching to a 2.95 ERA over 21 1/3 innings with the Chiefs in 2016, Harper was shut down in August with a forearm strain.
 He was ruled out for the season, ending any chance of being called up to the Nationals that year.
 In November, he underwent Tommy John surgery, which likely ruled him out for the 2017 season, as well.
 Due to his injury, the Nationals did not add him to their 40-man roster after the 2016 season, as had been previously expected.

 Harper re-signed with the Nationals after the 2017 season and was invited to major league spring training in 2018 for the first time, vying for a spot in the Washington bullpen.

 Harper spent the 2018 regular season with Harrisburg, making 44 relief appearances and compiling a 3.69 ERA with 38 strikeouts and 4 saves across 46 1/3 innings pitched.
 He elected free agency following the season on November 2, 2018.

 Lancaster Barnstormers

 On March 22, 2019, Harper signed with the Lancaster Barnstormers of the independent Atlantic League of Professional Baseball.
-He became a free agent following the season.
+He made 37 appearances for the Barnstormers, posting an 0-5 record and 5.17 ERA with 32 strikeouts across 31 1/3 innings pitched.
+Harper became a free agent following the season.